 Make your own wormery since it makes composting so much faster.

 It could be as large as this rainbow worm farm, or as small as a 25 litre bucket.
 It must have a waterproof lid to keep rain out, though remember they must have air to breathe.

 Every wormery must have a hole in the bottom for the leachate to leak out into another bucket.

-Here are three reasons to start a wormery.
+Here are several reasons to start a wormery.